 Next: Peace at last

 8. Victorious Day: July 27

 Korea signed The Korean War Armistice Agreement on July 27, 1953, and citizens honor the victory today.
 In 2013, the country celebrated the 60th anniversary of the armistice by putting its long-range missiles on display and holding its largest military parade ever, according to Explore North Korea.
-Today, North Koreans continue the tradition, turning out to see military parades, dance in the streets, walk with flags, and — of course — honor statues of Kim II Sung and Kim Jong II.
+Today, North Koreans continue the tradition, turning out to see military parades, dance in the streets, walk with flags, and honor statues of Kim II Sung and Kim Jong II, of course.